 We established the Executive Sustainability Committee on April 1, 2022 with the aim of promoting sustainable business management in a more proactive way.
 Under the supervision of the Board of Directors, the Executive Sustainability Committee is responsible for formulating policy and planning strategy on all sustainability-related matters for the entire group, as well as overseeing the process of finding solutions to ESG issues and meeting our ESG goals.
 The committee reports to the Board of Directors on the progress of climate change initiatives, and important matters are resolved by the Board.
-Matters resolved duction identified "climate change" as a material issue that will have a significant impact on the group.
+Matters resolved by the Board of Directors are then directed to the OVOL Sustainability Promotion Meetings and the OVOL Environment & Safety Meetings, which are group-wide organizations under the Executive Sustainability Committee, for implementation at each group site.
+We also established a new Corporate Sustainability Division, which is responsible for implementing policies relating to sustainability across the entire group.
+The representative director, president chairs the Executive Sustainability Committee and is ultimately responsible for management decisions related to environmental issues.